freggy/kubernetes-ansible/README.md

 This ansible role installs kubernetes using kubeadm.
 CRI-O will be installed beforehand.
 Cilium CNI will be installed alongside Kubernetes.

+**Note**: all pre `3.x.x` versions of this role use the deprecated apt package repositories of CRI-O and Kubernetes.

 Role variables
 --------------